Reagan1311/Image-Video-Interaction-Generation/README.md

-# Awesome-HOI-Generation
+# Image-Video-Interaction-Generation
-A collection of papers on human-object-interaction generation.
+A collection of papers on Image / Video Interaction Generation.
 Feel free to star the repo and contribute via pull requests!

 ## Video Generation
 ### Hand / Egocentric Interaction